Hector Wynter: Personal life

 Hector Wynter was one of four children born to Percival and Lola Maude Wynter (née Reid).
-His sisters are the Hon.
-Sylvia Wynter and Etta Wynter Rowe; his brother is Basil Wynter.
+His sisters are Sylvia Wynter and Etta Wynter Rowe; his brother is Basil Wynter.

 On 1 September 1956, Wynter married English teacher and UNESCO representative Jacqueline "Jackie" Antrobus (b.
 1933, Layou, Saint Vincent, d.
-16 Jun 2006) whom he divorced in 1969.
+16 June 2006), whom he divorced in 1969.
 They had three children: Astrid Wynter (Senior Operations Advisor at the Inter-American Development Bank (IDB) in The Bahamas), Brian Wynter (Governor of the Bank of Jamaica since 2009), and Colin Wynter (a barrister-at-law in London, specialising in insurance).

 On 31 December 1969, Hector Wynter married his second wife, Diana Ayee Wynter (b.
 5 May 1946), with whom he had three children: Sara-Jean Wynter Martin, Mark Wynter, and actor and model Lincoln Wynter (also known as Hector Lincoln).

 After a traffic accident on 27 December 2002, Hector Wynter was taken to the Hospital of the University of the West Indies in Mona, where he succumbed to his injuries a few days later.